cbarber1/code-palette/README.md

 - Flask-session
 - requests

 If you are going to test in the CS50 ide, there is no need to download anything besides the project folder because those libraries are already downloaded on the CS50's server.
 However, if not, you will need those libraries downloaded locally on your own computer.
 If you are running it locally, make sure to also have Python 3.7.9 downloaded, though it might work with other versions of Python 3.
 You can check your python version with the command

 python --version

-You can also try running it on Heroku by following the steps laid out here after downloading the project folder: https://cs50.readthedocs.io/heroku/ Instead of the sample or finance app, just use the project folder.
+You can also try running it on Heroku by following the steps laid out here after downloading the project folder: https://cs50.readthedocs.io/heroku/ Instead of the finance app, just use the project folder.
 The files needed are already in the project file, so you shouldn't have to worry about the procfile part or requirements.
 Instead of finance.db, there is also a database in the project file called art.db, which you can copy over to postgres.

-And it will take you to the website!
+And then you'll be up and running with Heroku!

 # Running it locally or on CS50 IDE